 Early Stage 1 Stage 1 Stage 2 Stage 3 Health, Wellbeing and Relationships (Term 1) What makes me unique?
 How does my uniqueness shape who I am?
 How does who I am influence others?
 How does my uniqueness change over time?
 Health, Wellbeing and Relationships (Term 2) How can we care for and include each other?
 How can we be inclusive and respectful?
 Why are empathy, inclusion and respect important in our relationships?
-How do empathy, inclusion and respect have an impact on myself and others?
-Healthy, Safe and Active Lifestyles (Term 2) What choices can make me safe, supported and active?
-How can I be responsible for my own, and others' health, safety and wellbeing?
+How do empathy, inclusion and respect have an impact on myself and others? and Active Lifestyles (Term 2) can make me safe, supported and active? responding to the me safety How can I be responsible for my own, and others' health, safety and wellbeing?
 How can I contribute to promote healthy, safe and active communities?
 How responsible am I for my own and others' health, safety and wellbeing?
 Healthy, Safe and Active Lifestyles (Term 3) How do we make healthy and safe choices in different situations?
 What influences my decisions and actions to be healthy, safe and physically active?
 What skills and strategies do we need to be healthy, safe and empowered?
 How does a healthy, safe and active lifestyle enhance connection with others?
-Healthy, Safe and Active Lifestyles (Term 4) What helps us to stay healthy and safe?
-How can I act to help make my environment healthy, safe and active?
-How can I take action to enhance my own and others' health, safety, wellbeing and participation in physical activity?
-What actions positively influence the health, safety and wellbeing of my community?
+Healthy, Safe and Active What helps us to stay healthy and How can I act to help make my How can I take action to What actions positively